What to Do After a Car Accident That Was Not Your Fault

 Car accidents can cause your body to twist, jolt, or stretch in unnatural ways, as well as hit objects inside the vehicle.
 Traumatic injuries can take many forms, including some of the common ones below.

-Loose objects and broken glass can cause many injuries to a person.
+• Lacerations and Cuts: Loose objects and broken glass can cause many injuries to a person.
 Lacerations and cuts may also be from broken parts of the car as the car crashes.
-These injuries are often minor, but can be more severe if the cut is deep enough or if a vital organ is penetrated.
+These injuries are often minor but can be more severe if the cut is deep enough or if a vital organ is penetrated.
 The loss of too much blood could lead to serious problems or even death if not treated right away.
-These injuries also occur alongside other injuries so the issues can compound.
+These injuries also occur alongside other injuries, so the issues can compound.

-Brain and head injuries can be extremely serious, leading to coma, brain death, vegetative state, and even death in some circumstances.
+• Head and Brain Injuries: Brain and head injuries can be extremely serious, leading to coma, brain death, vegetative state, and even death in some circumstances.
 Concussions from car accidents range from mild to severe.
-Sometimes they are treatable with little issue and sometimes they cause serious, life-long complications.
-Head injuries are often referred to as the “silent” injury, as many don’t realize they have one until it’s too late.
-As brain injuries can be incredibly serious, it’s important to receive treatment for them as soon as possible.
+Sometimes, they are treatable with little issue, and sometimes, they cause serious, life-long complications.
+Head injuries are often referred to as the “silent” injury, as many don't realize they have one until it's too late.
+As brain injuries can be incredibly serious, it's important to receive treatment for them as soon as possible.

-Arm and leg injuries are caused by the sudden movement that occurs when a car is struck.
+• Arm and Leg Injuries: Arm and leg injuries are caused by the sudden movement when a car is struck.
 Depending on the severity of an accident, the crash may also cause an arm or leg to get trapped in the crushed car.
 Arm and leg injuries include broken bones, bruises, cuts, and even amputation in serious injuries.
-Sometimes fractures require surgery to repair.
+Sometimes, fractures require surgery to repair.

-So many of us take for granted the use of our spines to control our necks and back.
-But when someone’s neck or back suffers serious injury in a car accident, it can change their life forever.
-Not only are these injuries extremely painful, but they can also lead to complications that can leave injury victims with long term pain.
+• Neck and Back Injuries: So many of us take the use of our spines to control our necks and back for granted.
+But when someone's neck or back suffers serious injury in a car accident, it can change their life forever.
+Not only are these injuries extremely painful, but they can also lead to complications that can leave injury victims with long-term pain.

 In Illinois, registered vehicles must be insured with the following minimum limits: